CosmicTechie/INeuron-Assignments/README.md

 # INeuron-Assignments

-This is an assignment and revision
+This is an assignment and revision repository.